quickjkee/eff-diff-edit/README.md

 ### 2. Running
 First of all, choose the config for insteresting domain: ```celeba/afhq/church/imagenet.yaml```\
+Secondly, select editing attribute (the editting attributes for each domain can be found here)\
+Finally, check out the descriptions of running options here.

-Below we provide running commands for different settings
+Below we provide running commands for different settings:

 * _Domain adaptation setting (**dataset training** and **dataset test**)_ \
 If you've downloaded specific dataset, then you can fine-tune your model using images from dataset.